israel-007/JBreeze/README.md

 After installing jbreeze, you can start using it to load, query, and manipulate JSON data.

 ## Examples or Useage
-Please visit [Intoduction Section](intro.md) for examples on how to use the library.
+Please visit [Documentation Section](intro.md) for examples on how to use the library.

 ## Contributing
 Contributions are welcomed to the jbreeze library!
 Whether you're fixing bugs, adding new features, improving documentation, or suggesting enhancements, your contributions are valuable.